drewloewe/advice-on-errors-and-usage/advice-on-errors.md

 +

 # B
+### being that
-### being that: Never write "being that" to mean "because."
+Never write "being that" to mean "because."
 Just write "because."
+### Britishisms
-+ ### Britishisms: Avoid Britishisms (e.g., colour, humour, whilst, spelt, spot-on) in American contexts.
+Avoid Britishisms (e.g., colour, humour, whilst, spelt, spot-on) in American contexts.
+### buried verb
-+ ### buried verb: A “buried” verb is a noun that is really a verb or adjective in disguise, often with a –tion, -sion, -ment, -ence, -ance, or –ity ending added to the verb (e.g., realization instead of realize).
+A “buried” verb is a noun that is really a verb or adjective in disguise, often with a –tion, -sion, -ment, -ence, -ance, or –ity ending added to the verb (e.g., realization instead of realize).
 Vigorous, clear writing favors simple “unburied” prose.
 See [this column](http://www.latimes.com/tn-gnp-0612-casagrande-story.html) for more advice.

 # C